Lady Bird Ending, Explained

 Plot Summary

-Lady Bird lives in Sacramento and she doesn’t like it one bit.
-She is waiting for her final year in school to be over, while focusing on her grades and applying for colleges on the East Coast because she wants to go as far away from the town as possible.
+Lady Bird lives in Sacramento, but she doesn’t like it one bit.
+She is waiting for her final year in school to be over while focusing on her grades and applying for colleges on the East Coast because she wants to go as far away from the town as possible.
 Meanwhile, her mother tries to make her face reality, but this only causes more conflict between them.

 The Ending

-While celebrating after the graduation ceremony, Danny mistakenly lets out the detail about the wait list.
-This angers Marion who feels betrayed about Lady Bird going behind her back, and she stops talking to her.
+While celebrating after the graduation ceremony, Danny mistakenly lets out the details about the waitlist.
+This angers Marion, who feels betrayed by Lady Bird going behind her back, and she stops talking to her.
 Meanwhile, Lady Bird starts working the jobs.
-Her 18th birthday comes and she smokes a cigarette and buys a playgirl magazine because now she can.
-Her place in the university is confirmed and she starts packing.
-Her parents drive her to the airport but her mother still won’t talk to her.
+Her 18th birthday comes, and she smokes a cigarette and buys a Playgirl magazine because now she can.
+Her place in the university has been confirmed, and she has started packing.
+Her parents drive her to the airport, but her mother still won’t talk to her.
 However, Marion breaks down while driving away and comes back to say goodbye to her daughter, but it’s too late.

 In New York, Lady Bird settles down and begins the new chapter of her life.
 She finds the letters that her mother had tried to write to her.
 Her father salvaged them and gave it to her because he wanted Lady Bird to know how much her mother loved her.
 As the time passes by, she starts to miss home.